FC Stade Nyonnais: History

 By 1946, Stade Nyonnais gained promotion back to the third tier of Swiss football (Première Ligue) in which they survived for the subsequent four years.
 Relegation from the Première Ligue saw them compete in the fourth tier of Swiss football and the fans awaited 17 years to see their team back in the Première Ligue.

 1991 marked the opening year of the club's current stadium Stade Colovray.

 In 2001 the club had a big game against Real Madrid, in which they reached a record attendance of 6,800 spectators.
 High-profile players such as Zinedine Zidane participated in the match.

-The club enjoyed their best ever Swiss Cup run in 2007 when they managed to reach the quarter finals.
+The club enjoyed their best ever Swiss Cup run in 2007 when they managed to reach the quarter-finals.
 The tournament came to an end for Les Nyonnais in a 2–0 defeat to top-tier side FC Basel.

 Nyon had survived several seasons in the second tier of Swiss football, the Challenge League, until the 2011–12 season.
 Due to restructuring of the Swiss Football League, it was announced that the bottom 6 teams of the 10 team division would be relegated to a newly formed division in 2012, rather than the usual two teams being relegated.
 Nyon was close to survival but finished two points from safety, and were relegated to the Promotion League.
 They have remained in the league ever since.

+They returned to the Swiss Challenge League for the 2023–24 season, gaining promotion as the third placed team in the 2022–23 Swiss Promotion League.
+It will be their first season in the second tier of Switzerland, after eleven years of absence.